-Lossless compression GIF uses lossless compression, which means that you can downscale down its resolution (and file size) without hurting the visual quality.
+- Lossless compression GIF uses lossless compression, which means that you can downscale down its resolution (and file size) without hurting the visual quality.
 It shares this feature with PNG and SVG.
-JPEG, however, does not
+JPEG, however, does not have lossless compression.

 JPG, PNG, SVG, and WebP are much better suited for displaying high-quality images.
 But of course, those file formats come with their own pros and cons as you’ll see soon.

 Should you use GIFs for short videos?